 Some African cartoonists who have gotten on politicians’ nerves are Tanzania’s Godfrey ‘Gado’ Mwampembwa, South Africa’s Jonathan ‘Zapiro’ Shapiro, Equatorial Guinea’s Ramón Nse Esono Ebale, Egyptian Doaa Eladl and Zimbabwe’s Tony Namate.

 A little-known revolutionary artist has surfaced amid the anti-government protests in Sudan where demonstrations have been staged since December last year following the rise in the cost of living directly attributed to President Omar al-Bashir, one of Africa’s longest-serving leaders who assumed office after a coup in 1989.

-Sudanese cartoonist, Boushra Al-Mujahid, also known as Boushra Cartoonist, has documented the social and political issues in the country through cartoons which are published daily and immediately after a major development.
+Sudanese artist, Boushra Al-Mujahid, also known as Boushra, has documented the social and political issues in the country through cartoons which are published daily and immediately after a major development.

 Boushra is not new to political cartoons and revolutions as his first cartoon exhibition was in Tahrir Square in Cairo with the El Sawy Culture Wheel in Zamalek after the Egyptian revolution of 2011.
 It was entitled “The Caricature Revolution.”

 He has also participated in exhibitions in Gaza and Ramallah and was recognized by the Mahmoud Darwish Museum in Ramallah for his work in support of the Palestinian cause.
 He participated in multiple efforts supporting the Syrian revolution.

 In Sudan, he produces daily cartoons on the protests which have been described as a revolution to end the regime of al-Bashir who is facing calls from students, doctors, opposition leaders and other professionals to resign.